brukmula/Activity-On-Edge/README.md

 # Activity-On-Edge
-This program makes use of a network or weighted directed graph abstract data type to represent the  inter-dependencies among activities in a project.
-Once the is represented as a graph, it can be analyzed to determine if the project is feasibility, how long the project will take, and what activities are “critical” meaning that if they are not completed in time the entire project is delayed
+This program utilizes a network or weighted directed graph abstract data type to represent the interdependencies among activities in a project.
+Once the project is represented as a graph, it can be analyzed to determine feasibility, project duration, and critical activities.
+Critical activities refer to those that, if not completed on time, will cause delays in the entire project.